binaryphile/binaryphile.com/posts/coopting-artisteer-s-button-design-to-make-your-own-artisteer-like-buttons.md

 tags: []
 ---

+Note: I've created a [new post] detailing how the new buttons work in Artisteer 4.

 Note: I wrote this post while using version 3 of Artisteer.
 Since that time, Artisteer has changed the way they do buttons in version 4 (this also means that the button at the end of this post no longer renders